-1.4.6 Vendor must not have Unresolved Disallowed Costs
+1.4.8 Vendor must not have Unresolved Disallowed Costs

-If Vendor's compliance with a County contract has been reviewed by the Department of the Auditor-Controller within the last 10 years, vendor must not have unresolved questioned costs identified by the Auditor-Controller in an amount over \$100,000 that are confirmed to be disallowed costs by the contracting County department and remain unpaid for a period of six months or more from the date of disallowance, unless such disallowed costs are the subject of current good faith negotiations to resolve the disallowed costs, in the opinion of the County.
+If Vendor's compliance with a County contract has been reviewed by the Department of the Auditor-Controller within the last 10 years, Vendor must not have unresolved questioned costs identified by the Auditor-Controller, in an amount over \$100,000.00, that are confirmed to be disallowed costs by the contracting County department, and remain unpaid for six months or more from the date of disallowance, unless such disallowed costs are the subject of current good faith negotiations to resolve the disallowed costs, in the opinion of the County.

-County will verify that vendor does not have unresolved disallowed costs.
+County will verify that Vendor does not have unresolved disallowed costs.